Version 2.3 Last Updated 28 Nov 2019 Approx 0.85 MB

 d) in 32-bit or 64-bit Access (there are no API declarations)

-Double click a table name to view the contents of the external table.
+Double click a table name to view (and optionally edit) the contents of almost all external tables.

 By default, for safety reasons, the table contents are viewed read only using a local query definition.